AniekanInyang/aniekaninyang.github.io/README.md

 ## Aniekan Inyang

+### Hi

-Hi, I'm Aniekan--a data scientist with focus on natural language processing.
+I'm Aniekan, a data scientist with focus on natural language processing.

 You can ask me about finding a path in data science and building your career.